All graphics and images are copyright of A True Church

 Jerusalem Is God

-Glorious things are spoken of the city of God (Psalm 87:1-3).
+Glorious things are spoken of you, O city of God!
+(Psalm 87:3)

 Walk about Zion, and go all around her.
 Count her towers; mark well her bulwarks; consider her palaces; that you may tell it to the generation following.
 For this is God, our God forever and ever; He will be our guide even to death.
 (Psalm 48:12-14)